Ensembl/amr-portal/frontend/src/content/usage.md

 To filter the data:

-- Find a filter of interest alongside the \"Filter by\" header, highlighted in blue, ie Species.
+- Find a filter of interest alongside the \"Filter by\" header, highlighted in blue, i.e. Species.
-- Select the filter ie Species Click on the check box alongside a species of interest to begin subsetting the data.
+- Select the filter i.e. Species, click on the check box alongside a species of interest to begin sub-setting the data.
 - You can scroll through available checkboxes by moving the horizontal scroll bar under the list of checkboxes to the right.
 - You may continue to add any filter available for an AMR data resource